rmallensb/raspberry_provision/README.md

 ### Setup Raspberry Pi

 Raspberry Pi provisioning process will disable `pi` user's default password.
 The `roles/secure_device/files/authorized_keys` file will be copied into `pi` user's `.ssh` directory.
-Please update the `authorized_keys` file with your public key before provisioning or you will loose access to the device.
+Please update the `authorized_keys` file with your public key before provisioning or you will lose access to the device.

 #### Tested on